Malta: 8 Valletta Experiences

 Look up and you are likely to see the gallerija for which Valletta and other towns and cities in Malta are famous.
 No one knows the exact origin of these covered balconies but it is thought that the were probably first added on the palace and everyone wanted what the palace had and began adding them to their more modest homes.
 Valletta has plenty to find in different styles and colours.

 There are many more places to visit and experiences to have that are not covered in this post.
-It is one reason I will return to Malta; to explore those parts of Valletta I missed first time round.
+It is one reason I will return to Malta; to explore those parts of Valletta I missed the first time around.
 There are more than enough to fill a couple of days.
 Another reason I plan on a return visit… I want more cake and coffee at Caffe Cordina.

 Have you visited Valletta?
 What are your highlights?
 Do share in the comments below and if I have not visited them I will make sure I do next time.